 Forms of Fertilizers

 Home gardeners commonly use granular or liquid forms of fertilizer.
 Granular fertilizers can be water soluble (fast dissolving) or slow-release materials.
 Slow-release fertilizers are formulated to release nutrients slowly over several weeks or months, so one application in spring may be all that is necessary.
-Liquid fertilizers are fast-acting and can be added to the water you use to irrigate your plants.

 Organic vs. Synthetic Fertilizers

 From a plant perspective, both organic and synthetic fertilizer sources can supply the nutrients needed.
 There are pros and cons to both types of fertilizers.
 Organic fertilizers are often lower in analysis (less nitrogen, phosphorus, potassium, etc.), making them less likely to cause injury due to over-application.
 Yet, this lower analysis may mean applying more product in poor soils.
-Organic fertilizers may not supply specific nutrients, while synthetic formulations can include many macro- and micro-nutrients.
-However, organic fertilizers, like composted manures, can also improve soil quality over time, unlike synthetic fertilizers.
+Organic fertilizers may not supply specific nutrients, while synthetic formulations can include many macro- and micronutrients.
+However, organic fertilizers, like composted manure, can also improve soil quality over time, unlike synthetic fertilizers.

 Compost